 You can get weekly email alerts on the topics below.
 Just click “Follow.”Manage Alerts

-En español l For years, experts recommended a low-fat diet, but major new research finds that low-carb diets are much better at reducing high blood sugar.
-"People with diabetes can't metabolize carbs, so reducing carbs is the obvious treatment," says nutrition sciences researcher Barbara Gower of the University of Alabama Birmingham.
-The American Diabetes Association takes a middle-ground approach, encouraging patients to work with a nutrition professional to create a personalized diet plan.
+En español l For years, experts recommended a low-fat diet, but new research finds that low-carb diets are better at reducing high blood sugar.
+The American Diabetes Association encourages people to work with a nutrition professional on a personalized diet plan.
+These tasty foods will enhance any plan.

-Blueberries, blackberries, strawberries and their richly colored berry cousins are all high in fiber and brimming with vitamins and antioxidants.
+Blueberries, blackberries, strawberries and their richly colored cousins are all high in fiber and brimming with vitamins and antioxidants.
 They don't have much in the way of carbs, so they're low on the glycemic index (GI).
-Still, they contain a lot of sugar, cautions Gower, so limit serving size to a quarter cup.
+Still, they contain a lot of sugar, so limit your serving size.

 Ray Kachatorian/Getty Images